SPROUTS EARLY LEARNING

 English, Thai, German

 TRY FAIL DO

 Tryfaildo.com is an online skill school for project based learning.
-It uses peer-feedback and hands-on assignments to boost learning and increase motivation.
+Through peer-feedback and hands-on assignments we boost learning and increase motivation.

 Try Fail Do is a social learning platform where students learn new skills free of charge in a fun and engaging way.
 We developed the platform because we could not find a learning management system (LMS) that allows us to create massive open online courses (MOOCs) that allow students to do project based learning with peer feedback.
 Now they can.

 If students sign up for a course, they will listen to a lesson delivered by one of our teachers.
 After the lesson, they have to do an exercise - in Portrait Drawing for example "draw a ball and its shadow, using pen and paper".
 Next, they take a picture of their work and upload their homework.
 In a last step, they review the work of one of their peers.
 This step expands their imagination of what’s possible, and they learn the skill of giving constructive feedback.
 Once their own work passes peer review, they go to the next lesson until they complete a course and get a certificate of participation.